 “A lot of my friends say that I am a young man because I don’t deal a lot with issues that cause people headaches,” he said.

 Vang did pay some attention to politics when he felt they impacted his life.
 This is why he says he used to support the Republican Party.
 When Vang and his wife first arrived in the U.S., he made very little money.
 He was paid $8 an hour as a worker shaving wood.
 Then he graduated with a Certificate of Machinist, which grants him the credentials to work at a machine shop, but he still couldn’t find a job.
 At that time, Jimmy Carter was serving as the U.S. president.
 Once President Ronald Reagan came into office, Vang felt the economy improved and there were more jobs available.
-He also got a job at the Milwaukee Area Technical College.
+He also got a job after graduating from the Milwaukee Area Technical College.

 “I think that he is a great president,” Vang said of Reagan.